 With over 4 million miles of roads weaving their way throughout our country, there is no end of opportunities to explore.
 We have been blessed with the freedom to travel from city to city and state to state without hindrance – a freedom many around the world do not have – so it would be a shame not to take advantage of it.

-The easiest way for most of us to explore is by automobile – just hop in your car and hit the road.
+The easiest way for most of us to explore is by automobile – just hop in your car or truck and hit the road.
 You don’t even need a map – just punch up your destination on your GPS, and get step-by-step guidance to the destination of your choice.

 But cars are not the only way to take to the roads.
 If you prefer the wind in your hair and a closer connection to the streets, nothing beats the feel of touring by motorcycle.
 Bikers get to experience the beauty of our country like no one else.

-Those who prefer to travel at a slower and quieter pace can tour our country by bicycle.
+Those who prefer to travel at a slower and quieter pace can tour parts of our country by bicycle.
 Many areas have designated bike lanes or paths to let you get out on two wheels and combine travel with exercise.
 Exploring locally on a bicycle will allow you to notice parts of your area of the country in a way you never can from inside your car.

 Of course, no one says you have to take just a day trip when you explore.
 A travelling vacation is a great way to take your family on an extended trip to see our national treasures.
 But rather than stopping at hotels, consider touring by RV.
 A recreational vehicle is a great way to take in the sites while bringing your lodging with you.

 Off The Road